Cooper Canyon Formation

-The Cooper Canyon Formation is a geological formation of Norian age in Texas and New Mexico.
+The Cooper Canyon Formation is a geological formation of Norian age in Texas.
+It is one of several formations encompassed by the Dockum Group.

-Type area of the formation is situated in Garza County, Texas.
-An equivalent formation in eastern New Mexico is named Bull Canyon Formation.
-Some researchers argue that the latter name should be abandoned.

-The formation consist of reddish siltstone and mudstone with lenses of sandstone and conglomerate.
+The type area of the formation is situated in Garza County, Texas, southeast of Lubbock.
+The Cooper Canyon Formation consist of reddish siltstone and mudstone with lenses of sandstone and conglomerate.
 Thickness of the formation in the type area is 161.5 meters.
 It increases to the south, and in some places exceeds 200 m.
 The formation contains diverse fossils, including vertebrate remains.

+Regional equivalents

+The Bull Canyon Formation in eastern New Mexico is equivalent to the upper part of the Cooper Canyon Formation.
+Some researchers argue that the latter name should be abandoned.
+The middle and lower parts of the Cooper Canyon are correlated to the Trujillo and Tecovas formations (respectively) further north in the Texas Panhandle.
+The lowermost part of the Cooper Canyon Formation may also be correlated to the Colorado City Formation further south at Otis Chalk (Howard County).